 Wholesale electricity market price vs retail price

 Energy companies buy their electricity wholesale.
-This means that they buy large amounts of energy from electricity generators before selling it on to the end consumer.
+This means that they buy large amounts of energy from electricity generators before selling it to the end consumer.

 While wholesale prices are generally a lot lower than retail prices, the two are closely related.
-When wholesale prices go up, retail prices follow and when wholesale prices go down, end users pay less for their energy.
+When wholesale prices go up, retail prices follow and when wholesale prices go down, end-users pay less for their energy.